podviaznikov/continuous-bench/Readme.md

 # Continuous Bench

   A small node.js application for benchmarking projects in a continuous manner.
+Works with any project! all you need is a Makefile :)

   ![screenshot](http://f.cl.ly/items/1R2S0r1S0i052T1B1v2k/Screenshot.png)